Date last modified: Fri Apr 14 2017 8:23 AM

 Linux's LVM2 'logical volume manager' makes the 'volume groups' (which can then be formatted to provide useable storage space) flexible and independent of the physical storage medium.
 Here is information about why LVM is good, and it omits to mention the availability in LVM of snapshots, which are particularly useful for making backups.
 [An LVM snapshot could be considered a local reverse differential backup of the corresponding volume group, but it cannot be used tout court as a long-term backup solution, only as a way of getting a temporarily-frozen fileset from which a backup can proceed.
 Logic suggests that a long-term LVM snapshot would get very large and impact significantly on the performance of the filesystem, and multiple snapshots would be even worse.]

-Since 2010 LVM has the ability to 'revert' a backup if you have a sufficiently recent kernel.
-You can take an LVM snapshot, make changes to the data from which the snapshot was taken, and then revert back to the snapshot, discarding all the changes.
-(Maybe you are surprised to learn that this wasn't possible before, but at least now it is!)
+LVM has the ability to 'revert' a backup: you can take an LVM snapshot, make changes to the data from which the snapshot was taken, and then revert back to the snapshot, discarding all the changes.
 Someone tested it here.